Gavriil1/CI_PP3_BJ/README.md

 ## About

-I created command-line version of casino game Black Jack.
+I created a command-line version of the casino game Blackjack.

-The game's participants are Casino and Player.
+The game's participants are the Casino and the Player.
 Each game consists of 10 rounds.
-Winner of each round defined by simplified Black Jack rules.
+The winner of each round is determined by simplified Blackjack rules.

-I used Google API, to save results of the rounds to worksheet.
-In addition to it, I retrieve round results with Google API from worksheet, and estimate propability for a Player Win, Loose, or draw.
+I used the Google API to save the results of the rounds to a worksheet.
+Additionally, I retrieve the round results with the Google API from the worksheet to estimate the probability of a Player Win, Loss, or Draw

 ## Table of Contents
   - [Project Goals](#project-goals)